Eddie Rickenbacker: Early life

 Rickenbacker was born Edward Rickenbacher in Columbus, Ohio.
 He was the third of eight children born to German-speaking Swiss immigrants, Lizzie (née Liesl Basler) and Wilhelm Rickenbacher.
 Later in life, he changed the spelling of his last name to Rickenbacker and adopted a middle name, Vernon.

 His father worked for breweries and street-paving crews and his mother Lizzie took in laundry to supplement the family income.
 In 1893, his father owned a construction company.
-With a loan from Lizzie's parents, the couple purchased a lot and built a small home on 1334 East Livingston Avenue, 2 mi southeast of downtown at the edge of the city limits in 1893.
+With a loan from Lizzie's parents, the couple purchased a lot and built a small home at 1334 East Livingston Avenue, 2 mi southeast of downtown at the edge of the city limits in 1893.
 The house lacked running water, indoor plumbing, and electricity.
 This is where Edd, as he was called by his parents, spent his childhood.

 Growing up, Rickenbacker worked before and after school.
 He helped in the garden where the family grew potatoes, cabbages, and turnips and cared for the family's chickens, goats, and pigs.
 He earned money by delivering papers, setting up pins at a bowling alley, and selling scavenged goods.
 He gave most of his earnings to his mother but spent some on Bull Durham tobacco, a habit he picked up from his older brother Bill.

 As a child, Rickenbacker was accident-prone.
 Before entering school, he toddled into an oncoming horse-drawn streetcar and fell 12 ft into an open cistern.
 His brother rescued him from a passing coal car twice.
 Once, he ran back into his burning school building to retrieve his coat and nearly paid for it with his life.
 Sixty years later when producing his autobiography, he found significance in these close calls.
 He came to believe that God had repeatedly saved him for a higher purpose.

 Young Rickenbacker had an artistic side and enjoyed painting watercolors of animals, flowers, and scenery.
 He tried to design a perpetual motion machine, but, his father berated him for wasting time on an invention with no purpose.
 He was also "sort of the leader" of the Horsehead Gang, with whom he smoked, played hooky, and broke streetlamps.
 With the Horsehead Gang, he constructed pushcarts that were a precursor to the Soapbox Derby.
 Once, the Horsehead Gang took a "roller coaster ride" in a quarry cart and his leg was run over and badly sliced.
-After the Wright brothers' first airplane flight, Rickenbacker famously tried to "fly" a bicycle outfitted with an umbrella off of his friend's barn roof.
+After the Wright brothers' first airplane flight, Rickenbacker tried to "fly" a bicycle outfitted with an umbrella off of his friend's barn roof.

 The summer before Rickenbacker's fourteenth birthday, his father was injured in a brawl.
-After being hit in the head with a level, Rickenbacker's father was in a coma for almost six weeks before his death on August 26, 1904 His assailant was convicted of manslaughter and sentenced to ten years in prison.
+After being hit in the head with a level, Rickenbacker's father was in a coma for almost six weeks before his death on August 26, 1904.
+His assailant was convicted of manslaughter and sentenced to ten years in prison.